sebby-tk-api/sebby-tk-api.github.io/README.md

 # Sebby.tk API
-A dynamic API for any kind of developer, composed of many endpoints.
+A versatile API for discord developers.

 ### Authorization
 Supply your authorization token in every request.
 If you do not have one, you can [get one here]()